octoenergy/xocto/docs/xocto/numbers.md

 ## One-stop shop for all things numbers

-The `numbers` module is intended as your one-stop shop for all things numbers.
+The `numbers` module is used to manipulate numbers, typically by rounding and simplifying them, in utilities-industry-standard ways.

 ## Usage